Planning pathway

 Fire risk and safety.

-These assessments and associated reports will be independently assessed by the Department of Transport and Planning (DTP) on behalf of the Minister for Planning.
+These assessments and associated reports are reviewed by the Department of Transport and Planning (DTP) on behalf of the Minister for Planning.

 Public notice